hlab1/scRNAseqWithCICT/README.md

 ### 1c.
 Organize expression data file

 The file paths are constructed from values specified in the configuration file in 1b.
-The gene expression data file is a comma-separated text file with header in the path  `{input_dir}/{dataset_dir}/{datasets.name}/{exprData}`.
-The ground-truth network is a comma-seperated text file with header in `{input_dir}/{dataset_dir}/{datasets.name}/{refNetwork}`.
+The gene expression data file is a comma-separated text file in the path  `{input_dir}/{dataset_dir}/{datasets.name}/{exprData}`.
+The ground-truth network is a comma-seperated text file in `{input_dir}/{dataset_dir}/{datasets.name}/{refNetwork}`.
 See examples in `inputs/SERGIO_DS4/net0` and `inputs/SERGIO_DS4/net1`.

 ## 2. Running CICT

 ### 2a.
 Running CICT on the command line

-CICT can be called directory on the command line with the configuration file with command line arguments in this format:
+CICT can be called directory on the command line with the configuration file and command line arguments in this format:
 ```
 cd $PROJ_ROOT
 Rscript Algorithms/CICT/runCICTEval2.R <operation> <config_file_path> <force_output> [<use_preset_learning>]